Esri/arcgis-pro-sdk-community-samples/Map-Exploration/MapToolWithOverlayControl/MapToolWithOverlayControl (C#).md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-2. Click Start button to open ArcGIS Pro.
+2. Launch the debugger to open ArcGIS Pro.
 3. ArcGIS Pro will open.
 4. With a map view active go to the Add-In tab and click the Show Coordinates tool.
 5. Click within the map view and the coordinates of the location you clicked will be shown in a control in the top left corner of the view.